 Minestrone Soup

-This classic minestrone soup is impossible to resist.
-It is loaded with delicious veggies, beans, and pasta.
-It also has a delectable blend of spices and seasonings.
+This classic minestrone soup is impossible to resist!
+It’s loaded with delicious veggies.
+Beans and pasta add to its hearty texture.
+A delectable blend of spices and seasonings ties everything together.

 Ingredients